AlphaGenes/AlphaPeel/docs/source/usage.rst

       -segfile SEGFILE      A segregation probabilities file for hybrid peeling.
       -segmapfile SEGMAPFILE
                             A map file for loci in the segregation probabilities file.
-      -mapfile MAPFILE      A map file for loci in hybrid peeling.
+      -mapfile MAPFILE      A map file for all loci in hybrid peeling.

 In order to run hybrid peeling the user needs to supply a ``-mapfile`` which gives the genetic positions for the SNPs in the sequence allele read counts data supplied, a ``-segmapfile`` which gives the genetic position for the SNPs in the segregation file, and a ``-segfile`` which gives the segregation values generated via multi-locus iterative peeling.
 These arguments are not required for running in multi-locus mode.